duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 UAVs have potential in three areas: humanitarian, development, and peacekeeping operations (UN).

+In 2013, the UN has launched the first UAV mission to help protect civilians in the Democratic Republic of Congo (UN News).

-Read this article for more information: https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un -->
+Read this article for more information: https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un and https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr

 ##### Humanitarian Drone Guidelines